JoelMichaelRutter/wax_crate_MS5/README.md

 3. **Delete Genre** - Again, some extra functionality that go beyond the defined user stories.
 Just like the delete record functionality, I've given admins the ability to remove genres from the store using this web interfact as opposed to the Django Admin.
 If there are records with a specific genre in the store and then the genre is deleted, those entries genres are set to null.
 I've added warnings and defensive programming to this.
 The delete genre button triggers a modal similar to the delete record funtionality.
 The admin is then warned that their actions could affect the integrity of the store and that the deletion cannot be undone.
 Then they have the delete button within the modal which fires the genre ID down the URL to the delete genre view where the genre is identified in the database and promptly deleted, the user is directed back to the back office page and a success message is displayed.

 ### **Edit Record**
 The edit record page is an almost carbon copy of the back office page only it doesnt have the add or delete genre functionality.
+This functionality satisfies User Story 23.
 The template and its functional features are demonstrated below:

 <img src="readme-images/edit_record.png" width="1000" alt="An image of the wax crate edit record template with annotations">